-Radical Brand Growth is a clearly defined process developed over many years to ensure the consistent strength and success of the branding projects I’m involved with.
+For any branding project, I work through a clearly defined process.
+This has been refined over many years to ensure the consistent strength and success of the branding projects I’m involved with.

-The RBG process is tailored towards organisations that may be at a crunch point of growth, expanding from the brand, culture and business structure you started with, to new ways of working and presenting yourself.
+The branding process is tailored towards a companies that may be at a crunch point of growth, expanding from the brand, culture and business structure the company started with, to new ways of working and presenting itself.

-You’ve probably realised that you may not have the skills in-house but still need to control and develop your brand to support further growth of the wider business.
+Many companies will have realised that they may not have the skills in-house but still need to control and develop their brand to support further growth of the business.

-Alternatively you might be looking to take a fresh approach, assume a different market position, attract different clients, deliver a different experience, even redefine your overall market proposition.
-It’s not always easy to know how to get there, particularly if you don’t have the specialist skills, experience, or an objective view in-house to get there.
+Alternatively, a company might be looking to take a fresh approach, assume a different market position, attract different clients, deliver a different experience, even redefine its overall market proposition.
+It’s not always easy to know how to get there, particularly if the company doesn’t have the specialist skills, experience, or an objective view in-house to get there.

-That’s where I can help, and the RBG process ensures that the key decisions made throughout the project are made with empathy and understanding of the objectives throughout, not only for your brand, but for your customers, end-users, and stakeholders within the business.
-Find out more about why radical brand growth is so important.
+That’s where I can help, and the brand development process ensures that the key decisions made throughout the project are made with empathy and understanding of the objectives throughout, not only for the brand, but for its customers, end-users, and stakeholders within the business.
+Find out more about why good brand development is so important.

 Here’s an overview of the complete process.